taco2442/ServiceDesk-Lab/README.md

 ![image](https://github.com/taco2442/ServiceDesk-Lab/assets/58244861/fdba54ed-13dd-40ab-a3ca-4f91f1ada4fa)

 * Type an easy to remember Username and Password.
-There isn't as much of a need to worry about security here as this lab will not be internet facing
+There isn't as much of a need to worry about security here as this is just a lab

 Hardware/Virtual Hard disk:
 * For hardware and virtual hard disk these options don't matter too much as long as you are allocating enough space.
 If the default options are too much it is ok to downsize them.
 When you are done click Finish.